-Reverse liquidity stress testing is also undertaken every quarter and assumes an increasing rate of outflow to further test resilience.
+Reverse liquidity stress testing is also undertaken every quarter and assumes an increasing rate of outflow to further test resilience and identify areas of concern within the liquidity maturity profile.

 The liquidity stress tests allow management and the Board to assess the impact of adverse scenarios upon liquidity and funding levels and are used in determining policy and contingency planning.
-The results of the tests are also used to further inform the Society's risk appetite, the framework of policy limits applied to Treasury positions and set the context for the risk assessments and contingency liquidity and funding plans within the ILAA.
+The results of the tests are also used to further inform the Society's risk appetite, the framework of policy limits applied to Treasury positions and set the context for the risk assessments and contingency liquidity and funding plans within the ILAAP.